Move without getting scammed

 - A not-to-exceed estimate (sometimes referred to as a guaranteed price or price protection) lets you pay the estimated price or the actual cost, whichever is lower.

 Binding and not-to-exceed estimates must be provided by the carrier in writing.
-Learn more here.
+Learn more about estimates here.